Memory Unit

 Primary Memory:

-The primary memory is the memory that can be directly accessed by the CPU, the CPU constantly interact with it, reads instructions stored there and executes them as required.
+The primary memory is the memory that can be directly accessed by the CPU.
+The CPU constantly interacts with it, reads instructions stored there, and executes them as required.
+It is essential for the computer's immediate operation.

 There are two types of primary memory: